Return to faithandenterprise.org

 Chapter One: Genesis – Human Purpose, Dignity, and Potential

-The First Great Creation Story – Genesis 1
+Insights From the First Great Creation Story – Genesis 1

 Humans as Co-Creators?

-Chapter Two: Shalom and Flourishing in the Workplace
+Chapter Two: Flourishing in the Workplace

-Shalom in the Bible
+Shalom and Flourishing in the Bible

-Shalom and Contemporary Work-Related Research
+Contemporary Work-Related Research

 Our Work as Service to Others